Classical and Quantum Mechanics via Lie algebras: The approach to equilibrium

 This glimpse on nonequilibrium properties is a shadow of the far reaching fact that, in nonequilibrium thermodynamics, the intensive variables behave like potentials whose gradients induce forces that tend to diminish these gradients, thus enforcing (after the time needed to reach equilibrium) agreement of the intensive variables of different parts of a system.
 In particular, temperature acts as a thermal potential, whose differences create thermal forces which induce thermal currents, a flow of ''heat'' (entropy), in a similar way as differences in electrical potentials create electrical currents, a flow of ''electricity'' (electrons)\footnote{ See Table \ref{3.t.} for more parallels in other thermodynamic systems, and \sca{Fuchs} \cite{Fuc} for a thermodynamics course (and for a German course \sca{Job} \cite{Job}) thoroughly exploiting these parallels. }.
 While these dynamical issues are outside the scope of the present work, they motivate the fact that one can control some intensive parameters of the system by controlling the corresponding intensive parameters of the environment and making the walls permeable to the corresponding extensive quantities.
 This corresponds to standard procedures familiar to everyone from ordinary life, such as: heating to change the temperature; applying pressure to change the volume; immersion into a substance to change the chemical composition; or, in the more general thermal models discussed in Section \ref{s.detail}, applying forces to displace an object.

-The stronger nonequilibrium version of the second law says that (for suitable boundary conditions) equilibrium is actually attained after some time (stictly speaking, only in the limit of infinite time).
+The stronger nonequilibrium version of the second law says that (for suitable boundary conditions) equilibrium is actually attained after some time (strictly speaking, only in the limit of infinite time).
 This implies that the energy difference

 is the amount of energy that is dissipated in order to reach equilibrium.
 In an equilibrium setting, we can only compare what happens to a system prepared in a nonequilibrium state assuming that, subsequently, the full energy difference $\delta E$ is dissipated so that the system ends up in an equilibrium state.
 Since few variables describe everything of interest, this constitutes the power of equilibrium thermodynamics.
 But this power is limited, since equilibrium thermodynamics is silent about when -- or whether at all -- equilibrium is reached.
 Indeed, in many cases, only metastable states are reached, which change too slowly to ever reach equilibrium on a human time scale.
+Typical examples of this are crystal defects, which constitute nonglobal minima of the free energy -- the globasl minimum would be a perfect crystal.